ReneKrewinkel/ReneKrewinkel/README.md

 # Hi there, I'm René Krewinkel

 _I am a very experienced (30+ years) digital bohemian.
-I'm currently working as a all round developer, front-end architect, graphic/ux/ui designer, consultant and teacher in software development._
+I'm currently working as an all round developer, front-end architect, graphic/ux/ui designer, consultant and teacher in software development._

-Creativity defines me as a person—both professionally and privately, ‘creating’ is the common thread in my life.
+Creativity defines me as a person—both professionally and privately, ‘_creating_’ is the common thread in my life.
 As I keep trying to stretch the limits of my own knowledge, my understanding of, among other things, technical issues become increasingly unambiguous, and I